gemseo/gemseo/doc_src/tutorials/aerostruct/aerostruct_toy_example.rst

 The scalable problem
 ********************

 In this section, we are going to build a scalable problem from the aerostructure problem.
-Futher information on the scalable problem methodolody can be found :ref:`here <scalable>`.
+Further information on the scalable problem methodology can be found :ref:`here <scalable>`.

 Build the interpolation functions
 ---------------------------------